wilkie/shaderlab/README.md

 1. **Make a source change**
    1. Edit `src/Lab.tsx` and change `LAB_NAME` to `newlab`
-   1. Commit the change and push it
+   1. Commit the change, and push it back to your repo
-   1. GitHub Actions will build on push and about 1 minute later, you can **view your changes** on: https://username.github.io/newlab
+   1. GitHub Actions will build on push, you can find active builds at: https://github.com/username/newlab/actions
+   1. About 1 minute later, you can **view your changes** on: https://username.github.io/newlab

+1. When you're ready to collaborate with others, **Fork Protolab** back to the code-dot-org organization